Awarding Credit for HS Courses

 A grade from the Darien Summer School will be weighted into the student’s GPA in the following manner: the summer school grade will not replace the original grade earned during the regular school year.
 However, the summer school grade weight times the point value of the grade will be entered in the student’s GPA.
 No additional credit will be awarded if credit was already earned (the received grade was above an “F” grade).

-The summer school grade will be used to determine eligibility to enter other courses during the regular high school year.
+The summer school grade may be used to determine eligibility to enter some courses during the regular school year.
 The summer school grade will serve as an eligibility grade but not as a replacement grade.
+Course descriptions of each course for which this policy applies will indicate as such.

 If a student earns a grade of F (no credit) for a single semester of the regular school year, the student may be awarded .5 credit with a passing grade during the Darien Summer School program.
 The new grade earned in summer school will be computed in the student’s GPA, but the original weight of F will remain in the GPA computation.
 It is recommended that a student earning an F grade in both semesters of a two-semester course retake the course in the regular program.
 Students failing both semesters of a two-semester course may take one semester for credit in summer school, but must repeat one semester in the regular session before becoming eligible to advance to the next level in the course sequence.